ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 Links to the manual can be found in
 [3.x · openhpc/ohpc Wiki](https://github.com/openhpc/ohpc/wiki/3.x).

+## OS choice

+OpenHPC only supports RHEL derivatives or SUSE derivatives.

+See [CERN Linux Landscape Update (2023-10-06)](https://indico.cern.ch/event/1253805/contributions/5556270/attachments/2729315/4744119/SoC3_Linux.pdf) for the recent EULA change made by Red Hat on June 21 2023.
+In short, Red Hat is actively discourage the existence of a clone including the discontinuation of CentOS, and the EULA change that is designed to kill off 3rd party clone such as Rocky Linux.

+Because of this, OpenSUSE is recommended and used in this guide.
+If RHEL derivatives is a must, AlmaLinux is recommended as they aim for ABI compatibility, avoiding the EULA restriction from Red Hat.

 ## UEFI

 - Turn off Secure Boot if you need ZFS (or else self-signed the ZFS kernel module later)